zjunlp/TRICE/README.md

 ### Training Stage1

-In stage1, we train the model in the instruct-tuning manner.
+In stage 1, we train the model in an instruct-tuning manner.

 ```bash
 cd train